 6.1 Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires that planning applications are determined in accordance with the Development Plan unless material considerations indicate otherwise.
 The Development Plan for Kirklees currently comprises the saved policies within the Kirklees Unitary Development Plan (Saved 2007).
-The Council's Local Plan was published for consultation on 7th November 2016 under Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012.
-The Council considers that, as at the date of publication, its Local Plan has limited weight in planning decisions.
-However, as the Local Plan progresses, it may be given increased weight in accordance with the guidance in paragraph 216 of the National Planning Policy Framework.
-In particular, where the policies, proposals and designations in the Local Plan do not vary from those within the UDP, do not attract significant unresolved objections and are consistent with the National Planning Policy Framework (2012), these may be given increased weight.
-Pending the adoption of the Local Plan, the UDP (saved 2007) remains the statutory Development Plan for Kirklees.
+The Council's Local Plan was submitted to the Secretary of State for Communities and Local Government on 25th April 2017, so that it can be examined by an independent inspector.
+The Examination in Public began in October 2017.
+The weight to be given to the Local Plan will be determined in accordance with the guidance in paragraph 48 of the National Planning Policy Framework (2018).
+In particular, where the policies, proposals and designations in the Local Plan do not vary from those within the UDP, do not attract significant unresolved objections and are consistent with the National Planning Policy Framework (2018), these may be given increased weight.
+At this stage of the Plan making process the Publication Draft Local Plan is considered to carry significant weight.
+Pending the adoption of the Local Plan, the UDP (saved Policies 2007) remains the statutory Development Plan for Kirklees.

-Kirklees Unitary Development Plan (UDP) Saved Policies 2007:
+6.2 Kirklees Unitary Development Plan (UDP) Saved Policies 2007:

-6.2 D3 - Urban Greenspace
+- D3 Urban Greenspace

-BE1 - Design principles
+- BE1 Design principles

-BE2 - Quality of design
+- BE2 Quality of design

-BE12 - Space about buildings
+- BE12 Space about buildings

-T10 - Highway safety
+- T10 Highway safety

-T19 - Parking standards
+- T19 Parking standards